FREE Delivery Over £99*

 System Failures

 In the world of hydroponics, mechanical reliability is crucial.
 Our systems rely heavily on continuous power to operate pumps and other machinery.
-Imagine a power outage or pump failure—your plants might not survive long without water and nutrients.
+A power outage or pump failure means your plants might not survive long without water and nutrients.

 Reliance On Synthetic Nutrients